google-marketing-solutions/gps-sgtm-pantheon/README.md

 The sGTM Pantheon includes lots of individual solutioins all with a specific purpose.
-The list of tools are broadly split into three categories: gathering data, sending datam and monitoring data.
+The list of tools are broadly split into three categories: gathering data, sending data and monitoring data.
 The solutions can be combined very flexibility (more detail below).

 ### Gather Data